SharafDataScience/SharafDataScience/README.md

-# Hi there, I'm Abdullah 👋
+# Hi there, I'm Sharaf 👋

 > “Data is the new oil, but insight is the combustion.” – Anonymous